Throw on your apron because it's time to cook!

 - Invest in good measuring and baking equipment

 - Experiment a bit

 - Enjoy the process

 Sautéing is a method where you fry food in a shallow pan with a little oil or fat.
-Sauté comes from the French word sauter that means 'to jump.'
+Sauté comes from the French word Sauter that means 'to jump.'
 Thereby, it requires constant stirring on high heat.
-It is a skillful method to make tenderly chopped items that requires quick cooking.
+It is a skilful method to make tenderly chopped items that require quick cooking.